momomuchu/DeployFastApiAwsLambda/README.md

 ![Step 3](img/7.png)

+Here make sure the httpmethod is the right one for me it was GET Provide the path too for me it was "/data"

 ![Step 3](img/8.png)

 After deploying the code to AWS Lambda, test the API using the provided endpoints.
-You can use tools like curl, Postman, or directly access the API endpoints.